A Thousand and One Martian Nights Screening with Tintin Wulia

 Thursday, April 15, 2021

-Please join us for a screening and talk with the artist Tintin Wulia on her 2017 video work A Thousand and One Martian Nights, part of her ongoing research into the Indonesian mass killings of 1965-66 and their reverberations over time.
+A screening and talk with the artist Tintin Wulia on her 2017 video work A Thousand and One Martian Nights, part of her ongoing research into the Indonesian mass killings of 1965-66 and their reverberations over time.
 Taking as a point of departure an internment camp on Mars, the film presents a series of stories told in the year 2165 by the survivors of political turmoil that took place one hundred years before.
 These stories are adapted from the artist’s and actors’ own experiences and memories and are interwoven with NASA footage documenting interplanetary research in 1965.

 Tintin Wulia (b.
 1972, Denpasar) works with video, installation, performance and public interventions.
 Her works, addressing sociopolitical issues particularly of the border, are often interactive and participatory.
 She has shown in major exhibitions including Istanbul Biennale (2005), Jakarta Biennale (2009), Moscow Biennale (2011), Gwangju Biennale (2012), Asia Pacific Triennale (2012), Sharjah Biennale (2013).
 Collected amongst others by Van Abbemuseum, Singapore Art Museum, Queensland Art Gallery/Gallery of Modern Art and He Xiangning Art Museum, Wulia represented Indonesia at the 57th Venice Biennale (2017).
 She is currently Principal Investigator for the Swedish Research Council fundedProtocols of Killings (2021-23), where she draws aesthetic parallels between the Indonesian mass killings 1965-66 and drone warfare’s technologies of the future.